stackct/toxic/docs/pickle.md

 }
 ```

+Steps can be repeated by using a `foreach` block. `foreach` will repeat the step for each item in the comma separated list.
+The collection can be a statically defined string, or an interpolated value from the output of another step.
+Use the `{{ each }}` variable to reference the item of the current iteration.
+NOTE: At this time the output variables from a step containing a foreach will only contain the step output produced from the last iteration of the step.

+Example using a statically defined string:
+step "ForeachFunc", "item", {
+    foreach "0,1,2,3"

+    foo     "{{ each }}"
+}

+Example using the output from another step:
+step "ForeachFunc", "item", {
+    foreach "{{ step.anotherstep.outputItems }}"

+    foo     "{{ each }}"
+}
 ### Assertions

 Tests are concluded to have passed or failed, based on the statement contained within the Assertions block.
 Each statement in the Assertion block is composed using _matchers_.
 The supported matchers are: